marmolak/gray486linux/releases/colombia/src/README.md

 Tested build environments:

-- Fedora 41 with Nix installed (you need to have nix.conf configured, so take a look at fedora dir).
+- Fedora 41 with Nix installed (you need to have nix.conf configured, so take a look into fedora dir for my nix.conf).
 - NixOS 24.11.
 - Docker/podman container (for more info, check `docker` directory).